UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Opting out of a smart meter often incurs a one-time setup fee and a recurring monthly fee for manual meter reading.

-If you weigh the pros and cons and decide a smart meter isn’t for you, you can usually keep your old analog meter.
-However, policies vary by state and by the specific utility provider.
-Unlike in some countries where installation is entirely voluntary, in the U.S., you often have to take active steps to refuse the upgrade.
+If you weigh the pros and cons and ultimately decide a smart meter isn’t a good fit for your family, you can usually elect to keep your old analog meter.
+However, the policies regarding refusal vary wildly depending on your state legislation and your specific utility provider.
+Unlike in some European countries where installation is entirely voluntary, in the U.S., you almost always have to take active, formal steps to refuse the hardware upgrade.

-The main catch is the cost.
-Because opting out breaks the automated network, the utility company must continue sending a truck and an employee to your home to read your meter manually.
-They pass this cost on to you.
-You can expect to pay a one-time setup fee to keep or reinstall an analog meter, plus a recurring monthly “manual reading fee” that often ranges from $10 to $30.
-Because rules are set at the state level, it’s smart to check your state public utility commission’s website or your utility’s tariff for the exact fees and eligibility in your area.
+The primary hurdle is the financial cost.
+Because opting out completely breaks the utility’s automated network in your neighborhood, the company must continue sending a commercial truck and an employee to your address to read your meter manually.
+They will quickly pass this labor cost directly to you.
+You can expect to pay a one-time setup fee to reinstall a non-transmitting meter, plus a recurring monthly manual reading fee that routinely ranges from $10 to $30.
+Because these rules are determined at the state level, it’s highly recommended to check your state public utility commission’s website or your utility’s tariff schedule for the exact fees in your zip code.

-Moving into a new home?
-Check the existing meter immediately.
-If it’s already smart, reverting to analog might be difficult or impossible depending on your local laws.
+🚩 Heads Up: Moving into a new home?
+Check the existing electrical meter immediately upon arrival.
+If it’s already a smart model, reverting backward to an analog device might be difficult or legally impossible depending on your local grid laws.

 Infographic showing a man with a tablet and a smart meter, listing benefits like accurate billing and lower rates.